jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 function RdStream.constructor(source: Source);

 type Source =
+{	/**	When auto-allocating (reading in non-byob mode) will pass to {@link Source.read} buffers of at most this size.
-{	/**	If undefined or non-positive number, will use predefined default value (like 32 KiB) when allocating buffers.
+		If undefined or non-positive number, a predefined default value (like 32 KiB) is used.
 	 **/
 	autoAllocateChunkSize?: number;